I believe in challenging our understanding of how technological change affects individuals, organizations, and our society.

 The practical goal is to help organizations better manage this insider threat for the corporate information and digital assets by improving their employees’ information security competencies and behaviors.

-The third research area focuses on managing technological change and organizational innovation in the digital age.
+The third research area focuses on creating and managing digital innovation.

 In today’s digital age, the importance of users’ impressions of the organizational digital technologies is increasingly growing.
 Employees, managers, customers and all other organizational users are getting used to great experiences in private life and becoming less tolerant of bad ones.
 At the same time, organizational structures and policies set oftentimes restricting boundaries.
 In my research, I consider users’ ideas on designing and maintaining great experiences with digital products, systems or services within organizational structures and the consequences on organizational creativity and innovation.

-The academic goal of this research is to better understand the interaction between organizational structures and user experiences in organizations.
+The academic goal of this research is to better understand the interactions between digital technologies, user ideas and experiences, and organizational structures.

-The practical goal is to help organizations develop new technologies and policies in such a way that total user experience will boost across organizations and drive the value propositions of digital business models.
+The practical goal is to help organizations develop new technologies and policies in such a way that total user experience and digital business model innovations will boost.